 In 2019 Samsung introduced the Q Series premium class of soundbars.
 This lineup includes the entry-level model HW-Q60R ($429.99), followed by the HW-Q70R ($699.99), HW-Q80R ($1,099.99) and the HW-Q90R ($1,499.99).
 All models are available now.

-And of course this branding similarity is not by coincident, but instead marketing design strategy.
-The reason being, according to Samsung, is the Q Series soundbars are optimized to work seamlessly with Samsung QLED TVs, and allows Plug-and-Play connectivity via wired or wireless connections to control both TV and soundbar with the Samsung OneRemote and fine-tune your sound right from the TV menu.
+And of course, this branding similarity is not by coincidence, but instead by marketing design strategy.
+The reason being, according to Samsung, is the Q Series soundbars are optimized to work seamlessly with Samsung QLED TVs, and allow Plug-and-Play connectivity via wired or wireless connections to control both TV and soundbar with the Samsung OneRemote and fine-tune your sound right from the TV menu.